8ta4/blog/drafts/Figured Out How to Score Accents with Speech-to-Text, Text-to-Speech, and a Bioinformatics Algorithm.md

 5. Check out the differences in word probabilities to spot where your pronunciation might be tricky for listeners of the target accent.

-If you've got a Mac, you can actually give it a whirl.
+If you've got a Mac, you can give it a whirl.

 While working on this, I told a friend I was looking for a speech pathologist to consult.
 He said, "Oh, you want to get your tongue checked?"
 I said, "No, but you might want to get your brain checked.
 It could be empty."

 I haven't managed to corner a speech expert yet.
-But hey, that's where you guys come in!
-If you've got some language expertise, I'd love to hear your thoughts.
+That's where you guys come in!
+I'd love to hear your thoughts if you've got some language expertise.
 Even if you don't, your feedback is gold.
 I'm terrible at checking DMs, so if you have questions or feedback, drop them here in the thread.